lucasjellema/tech-radar-prototype2/development-log.md

   - font style in label

+- property Description for each sector to describe the meaning ; show as hovertext for sector label
-- support font-style as property to define for labels in sector
+- support font-style, font-weight as property to define for labels in sector
+- support dash array property for sector edge
 - include allowable property values in combobox for sector property map (in addition to current values)
 - allow multiple properties to be mapped to a sector (e.g. sector for open source container management and for Oracle integration tools)

+- create Ring Editor similar to sector editor (or reuse sector editor for ring editing)

+- generate blips (for all ratings that qualify for the viewpoint and its current filters and visible sectors and rings)

 ## April 5th
 - show (after initial hide) advanced sector properties